saikpr/megadata-proposal/README.md

 Submission of large datasets to EGA requires upload of metadata via XML to EGA_webin.
 And original dataset is transferred via SFTP(slow) or Aspera (ascp, fast). mEGAdata was build to submit one sample by one.
 I plan to automate and speed up this process of submission.

 The issue with any Web Application or any application forsakes is related to successful and secure deployment.
-Usually, it is tough to deploy in production with getting everything(from version to libraries, etc.) as the developer is intended, with the fast pace moving of software community, something which is working today might be deprecated in next version and eventually removed.
+Usually, it is tough to deploy in production with getting everything(from version to libraries, etc.) as the developer has intended, with the fast pace moving of software community, something which is working today might be deprecated in next version and eventually removed.
 Though the Developer has good intentions in deprecating some parts of the library, the end user has to suffer till the application developer decides to change the code, or someone else does it.
 To counter this dependency hell, Docker was introduced.
 Though I am convinced this will be a right way to go, I want to explore other options such as Vagrant (to ensure that application is deployable on Windows also), for this, I will be doing the survey in Community Bonding time, along with the conventional community bonding.

 I will ensure that the code base meets the privacy requirement and ensure proper auditing of actions is possible, by using very basic Write-ahead logging.